 Funerals and Memorials

-Since commencing funeral celebrancy in May of 2008, I have conducted many services.
+Since commencing full time funeral celebrancy in May of 2008, I have conducted many services.
 I have found this aspect of my celebrancy business to be very gratifying and somewhat humbling, to be able to meet with families, find out about their loved one's life, craft the service and then officiate in keeping with the family's needs and wants.

 Sadly, funerals are a part of the circle of life.
 During our own lives, we will all have to experience the passing of someone very close and dear to us, and will possibly be involved in someway of organising the farewell ceremony for that person.

 There is no doubt that this is a very sad occasion, but it can be a time to celebrate your loved one's life as well.
 This is a time to try your best to focus on the happy times and moments that your loved one got to experience throughout the years .
-After all, there are many things that we, as individuals achieve in our lives, so why not celebrate them?
+After all, there are many things that we, as individuals achieve and experiences in our lives, so why not celebrate them?
 It is also a time to reflect and reminisce on the memories that you made together.

 Generally, a funeral is arranged by initially contacting a funeral director.
 Funeral Directors play a huge role, taking care of your loved one and your family, assisting you in making arrangements and choices that you require.